-3.8 Was intelligibility assessed?
+No assessments documented but justification documented No assessments and no justification documented 3.8 Was intelligibility assessed?
 Standardised diagnostic intelligibility test completed Informal assessment, non-standardised tool/subsection of other test completed Informal assessment (e.g. rating scale) completed No assessment/results documented but justification given No assessment documented and no justification given 3.9 Is word finding assessed?
-Formal standardized word finding assessment Informal word finding assessment Observations recorded Self report documented but not assessed No Tick one 3.10 Was the need for AAC identified and addressed?
+Formal standardised word finding assessment Informal word finding assessment Observations recorded Self report documented but not assessed No Choose one 3.10 Was the need for AAC identified and addressed?
 YesNoNot applicable 3.11 Communication - does assessment cover: communication participation the impact of Parkinson's on communication the impact of communication changes on partner and/or carer Tick all that apply

-Results of assessment 3.12 Were assessment results and rationale for management plan discussed with patient and carer?
-YesNo, but justification documentedNo and no justification 3.13 Was information about communication and/or swallowing provided to patient and carer?
-Yes, verbal and written information provided No, but justification documented No and no justification 3.14 If the patient is in the complex or palliative phase, is there evidence of anticipatory care planning in the last 12 months?
-YesNoNot in complex or palliative phaseNot indicated
+Results of assessment 3.12 Was information about communication and/or swallowing provided to patient and carer?
+Yes, verbal and written information provided No, but justification documented No and no justification 3.13 If the patient is in the complex or palliative phase, is there evidence of anticipatory care planning in the last 12 months?
+Yes No Not in complex or palliative phase Not indicated